-The air quality in Ghana’s capital Accra, where I currently reside, is at health-damaging level.
+The air quality in Accra, Ghana, where I currently reside, is at health-damaging level.
 I wake up most days with smoke from residential trash fires floating in my room.

 Poor air quality in developing countries is expected to worsen as their urban population and motor vehicle numbers increase.
 Because there is no escape for most of us living in poor and developing cities from this public health challenge, I started questioning my role in such a future.
 I started the AirMask & Textiles Company with the goal to design easy to use, breathable, effective and high-performance air filtration masks which works for most environments, and for urban dwellers everywhere.

 The AirMask & Textiles Company is involved in a lot of community outreach programs to help communities in developing countries affected by air pollution.
-30% of every mask sold is deposited into a special fund which we frequently use to support local communities.
+30% of every mask sold is deposited into a special fund which is frequently used to support local communities.

 Without data showing national or international standards are being breached, there will be no urge for city authorities to act on air pollution levels.
 We are concerned about this because only a small fraction of developing countries are monitoring the air they breathe.